Skip to main content

 Why holiday enforcement feels different

 Agencies often increase patrols, checkpoints, and public messaging around holiday weekends.
-The goal is to deter impaired driving through visibility and extra staffing.
+The goal is to deter impaired driving through visibility and extra staffing, especially when a holiday combines bar traffic, event traffic, and late-night rides home.

 Plan ahead